Periodic paralysis and related disorders

 Physical therapy, occupational therapy, and rehabilitation may help to improve posture, prevent joint immobility, and slow muscle weakness and atrophy.
 Stretching and strengthening exercises may help reduce contractures, increase range of motion, and keeps circulation flowing.
 Some individuals require additional therapy for speech and swallowing difficulties.
 Assistive devices such as supports or braces, orthotics, speech synthesizers, and wheelchairs may be helpful to improve functional independence.

 Proper nutrition and calories are essential to maintaining weight and strength, while avoiding prolonged fasting.
 People who cannot chew or swallow may require insertion of a feeding tube.
 Non-invasive ventilation at night can improve breathing during sleep, and some individuals also may require assisted ventilation during the day due to muscle weakness in the neck, throat, and chest.

 What are the latest updates on spinal muscular atrophy?

 The National Institute of Neurological Disorders and Stroke (NINDS), a component of the National Institutes of Health (NIH), conducts basic, translational, and clinical research on SMA in laboratories at the NIH and also supports research through grants to major medical institutions across the country.

-Where can I get more information?
+Where can I find more information about spinal muscular atrophy?

-Information also is available from the following organizations:
+Information may be available from the following organizations and resources:

 Spinal Muscular Atrophy Foundation